paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     SessionIndexForChild(ResponseChannel<SessionIndex>),
     /// Get the validation code for a specific para, using the given occupied core assumption.
     ValidationCode(ParaId, OccupiedCoreAssumption, ResponseChannel<Option<ValidationCode>>),
+    /// Get any registered validation code from the on-chain environment.
+This should not be used
+    /// for any para in particular and should only be used when the hash of the code for the para
+    /// in question is already known.
+    ValidationCodeByHash(Hash, ResponseChannel<Option<ValidationCode>>),
     /// Fetch the historical validation code used by a para for candidates executed in
     /// the context of a given block height in the current chain.
     HistoricalValidationCode(ParaId, BlockNumber, ResponseChannel<Option<ValidationCode>>),